danielPerez97/website/src/posts/PragmaticDaggerArticle2.md

 4) Set up our dependency chain for TypicodeService and reviewed a Dagger MissingBinding error
 5) Used Dagger to inject our TypicodeService into MainActivity

-That's quite a bit to digest for one article, but I believe that Dagger pays off this upfront complexity with it's early failures and runtime speed.
-If this isn't worth it to you, `Koin`[3] has also been quite popular, but it functions more like a service locator instead of a dependency injector.
+That's quite a bit to digest for one article, but I believe that Dagger pays off this upfront complexity with its early failures and runtime speed.
+Perhaps at a smaller scale, all this setup isn't worth it and `Koin`[3] might be a better fit for your project.
+However, if your project consists of many thousands of lines of code and many, many modules, Dagger 2 is probably your best choice for validating your dependency graph at compile-time as well as its speed.

 ## Part 3
 Stay tuned for Part 3 where we'll discuss how to use the Factory pattern to inject Android ViewModel's.